 The public sharing and embedding settings dialog can be opened from the share dialog below Invite by email and Get link, or from the File menu in the top menu bar of your workbook.

 Note: Only workbook owners can access the public sharing and embedding settings.

-The public workbook sharing and embedding menu will open, allowing you to enable sharing and embedding, adjust what is shared, get embedding code, and preview the way the shared workbook will look.
+The public workbook sharing and embedding dialog will open, allowing you to enable sharing and embedding, adjust what is shared, get embedding code, and preview the way the shared workbook will look.
 Let's take a closer look at the dialog:

 Embedding Workbook Templates

 Creating workbook templates is a great way to standardize and automate work across teams.
 Your collaborators can create new workbooks off your custom template, matching the formatting, data types, and formulas you created.
 You can share workbook templates via Spreadsheet.com's built-in share feature, or embed your template so that anyone from the public can copy your template and use it for their own workbooks.

 To allow users to copy your workbook, enable Allow users to copy your workbook in (4) Settings dialog.

 Form views have a slightly different means of being shared or embedded, see our article on embedding form views.
 Or note other ways to share, like sharing using Spreadsheet.com's built-in sharing feature, share an editable workbook link with permissioned users, or publicly share a workbook with a link.